Alluxio/alluxio/docs/en/operation/Journal.md

 This functionality is enabled by setting the following property in `${ALLUXIO_HOME}/conf/alluxio-site.properties`:

 ```
-alluxio.master.daily.backup.enabled=true
+alluxio.coordinator.daily.backup.enabled=true
 ```

-The time to take daily snapshots is defined by `alluxio.master.daily.backup.time`.
-For example, if a user specified `alluxio.master.daily.backup.time=05:30`, the Alluxio leading master will back up its metadata to the `alluxio.master.backup.directory` of the root UFS every day at 5:30am UTC.
+The time to take daily snapshots is defined by `alluxio.coordinator.daily.backup.time`.
+For example, if a user specified `alluxio.coordinator.daily.backup.time=05:30`, the Alluxio leading master will back up its metadata to the `alluxio.coordinator.backup.directory` of the root UFS every day at 5:30am UTC.
 We recommend setting the backup time to an off-peak time to avoid interfering with other users of the system.

 In the daily backup, the backup directory needs to be an absolute path within the root UFS.
-For example, if `alluxio.master.backup.directory=/alluxio_backups` and `alluxio.master.mount.table.root.ufs=hdfs://192.168.1.1:9000/alluxio/underfs`,
+For example, if `alluxio.coordinator.backup.directory=/alluxio_backups` and `alluxio.coordinator.mount.table.root.ufs=hdfs://192.168.1.1:9000/alluxio/underfs`,
 the default backup directory would be `hdfs://192.168.1.1:9000/alluxio_backups`.

-The files to retain in the backup directory is limited by `alluxio.master.daily.backup.files.retained`.
+The files to retain in the backup directory is limited by `alluxio.coordinator.daily.backup.files.retained`.
 Users can set this property to the number of backup files they want to keep in the backup directory.

 In addition, upon encountering journal corruption, the master will take a backup of its current state automatically.
-This can be disabled by setting `alluxio.master.journal.backup.when.corrupted=false`.
+This can be disabled by setting `alluxio.coordinator.journal.backup.when.corrupted=false`.

 ### Backup delegation on HA cluster